Podcast: Play in new window | Download

-This is easy.
-This is fun.
-Don’t overthink this stuff.
-Don’t overbuy this stuff.
-Check out the library, and online resources, and ask your kids what they want to do.
-PS Your home is not a school.
+Check out the library, online resources, a community calendar, or local homeschool lending libraries, and ask your kids what they want to do.

 7. Keep a planner.

 (Yes, observe what your child likes to do, and learn to follow their lead: this is harder than it looks.
 Unschooling isn’t passive.)